Overview & Basic Concepts

 In addition to the color shading algorithms, there are two powerful shading options: depth cueing and global shading.
 Depth cueing provides fog and distance effects and global shade provides lighting and shadow control.
 Both of these options can be assigned either automatically by ArtMatic or manually by the user.
 These options are accessed via the Shading Options popup menu.
 Click here to pop up a list of various shading and rendering options.

-For final renderings we recommand to use custom shaders where the derivative is shaded using the Structure Tree components to have a better control of the bump shading function (instead of relying on RGB Bump mode).
-Examples of customised advanced bump shading technics can be found in the Libraries/Textures/Shaded Surfaces/ folder
+For final renderings we recommend to use custom shaders where the derivative is shaded using the Structure Tree components to have a better control of the bump shading function (instead of relying on RGB Bump mode).
+Examples of customized advanced bump shading technics can be found in the Libraries/Textures/Shaded Surfaces/ folder

 This popup turn on/off various grids mode to restrict the parameters settings to the selected grid.
 Options: no parameter grid, Integer Grid, Snap Grip (closely spaced grid), Pi/4 angle grid (this restricts rotation and other angle-based parameters to increments of 45 degrees), Pi/6 angle grid (this restricts rotation and other angle-based parameters to increments of 30 degrees).